 - Yolk: Strengthens, nourishes, and conditions.

-- White: Good for hair growth reduces scalp oil production.
+- White: Good for hair growth and reduces scalp oil production.

 With a healthy scalp and clean follicles, your hair has the best chance it can have to grow faster and stronger, not restricted by blocked follicles and poor health (source 1).